entitydb-io/EntityDb.NET/README.md

 ## How does EntityDb.NET implement Event Sourcing?

-There are three core sets of data:
+There are two core sets of data:

 1. Sources
 2. Commands
-3. Facts

 ### Sources